The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.

 Using your Chase Ultimate Rewards points with its transfer partners requires that you transfer them to the partner in question first.
 For example, if you wish to use your Ultimate Rewards points with the British Airways Executive Club, you’ll need to get online and carry out a points transfer first.

-Bear in mind that the value of your points doesn’t always increase when you transfer them to a travel partner.
-In some cases, you might get better value by using your points through the Ultimate Rewards platform instead of an airline or hotel rewards program.
-For example, if you have a Sapphire Reserve Card and wish to fly JetBlue, you may get better value for your points through the Ultimate Rewards platform than through the JetBlue TrueBlue program.
+Remember that your points' value doesn't always increase when you transfer them to a travel partner.
+Sometimes, you might get better value by using your points through the Ultimate Rewards platform instead of an airline or hotel rewards program.
+For example, if you have a Sapphire Reserve Card and wish to fly with JetBlue, you may get better value for your points through the Ultimate Rewards platform than through the JetBlue TrueBlue program.

 It's also important to note that the value of your points may vary based on the routes, dates and class you wish to fly.
 Once you decide to transfer your Ultimate Reward points to a Chase travel partner, you need to follow a relatively straightforward process.